Conferral of Degrees and Transcripts

 Policy on Awarding of Undergraduate Degrees and Transcript Notations

-The University of North Carolina at Chapel Hill will award only one bachelor’s degree to a student, regardless of a possible second-major declaration, and will not admit or award a degree to a student who has already earned a bachelor’s degree through another school of the University or at another college.
-Undergraduates in the professional schools in the Divisions of Academic Affairs and Health Affairs may earn a second major (not a second degree) in the College of Arts and Sciences or another professional school, but the first major must be in the professional school.
-Exception: a student may earn a second bachelor’s degree in one of several health profession schools of the University after receiving a bachelor’s degree if the student is admitted to the professional school.
+The University of North Carolina at Chapel Hill will award only one bachelor’s degree to a student, regardless of a possible second-major declaration, and will not award a degree to a student who has already earned a bachelor’s degree through another school of the University or at another college.
+Undergraduates in professional schools may earn a second major (not a second degree) in the College of Arts and Sciences or another professional school, but the first major must be in the professional school.
+Exception: After receiving a bachelor’s degree a student may be admitted to and earn a second bachelor’s degree in from one of the health profession schools at the University.
+Under no circumstances can a second undergraduate degree be awarded after one has been earned in one of the health professions.

 Students pursuing two major fields of study for the bachelor of arts or bachelor of science degree earn only one degree and receive only one diploma.
 Both the diploma and the official transcript will indicate the degree and the two majors.